CSC-3380-Spring-2025/Team-21/README.md

 Windows: .venv\Scripts\activate
 MaC / Linux : source .venv/bin/activate

 Finally install all dependacies.

+To install front end dependacies naviagte to frontend\event-search directory and then run:

+npm i

+in the terminal.

+for backend dependicies:

 These are listed in requirements.txt to install them run : pip install -r requirements.txt

+in the terminal.